Aude: Transport

 Two major roads cross the Aude.
 From west to east the A61 autoroute (Autoroute des Deux Mers) connects Narbonne and Toulouse via Carcassonne.
 From north to south, following the Mediterranean coast, the A9 autoroute links Montpellier with Spain.

 The rail network follows the same route as the road network.
 It is a low speed system, but a project is under way to build a fast line to Spain as part of the Trans-European Rail network.

 Finally, Aude is crossed by the Canal du Midi which is a major waterway that allows tourists to pass from the Atlantic Ocean to the Mediterranean Sea.
 It comes into the west of Aude at Seuil de Naurouze then joins the Mediterranean at Sète.

 Politics

 The people of Aude expressed royalist opinions until the end of the Bourbon Restoration.
 In 1830 republican ideas began to develop and made this department a bastion of the left.
 This growth is symbolized by two men, Armand Barbès and Theophile Marcou.
 Armand Barbès is a symbol of the struggle for a social democratic Republic.

 It was in Aude that François Mitterrand had his highest score in the 1981 presidential election with just over 63% of the vote.

 Only affluent coastal areas surrounding Narbonne and the department's prefecture, Carcassonne give consideration to the right.

 The President of the Departmental Council is Hélène Sandragné of the Socialist Party.

-Current National Assembly Representatives
+National Assembly Representatives (before 2022)

 Education

 Aude department in 2008 had 364 primary schools (schools of the first degree) serving 30,771 students.